opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 159    The first step begins with the question of whether there was a gap in the SSD.

 160    To me, this was straightforward: the party coming to court merely has to tell the court what it perceives the gap to be, and why the gap is a “true” gap, that is, the parties did not at all contemplate the issue which is now sought to be addressed by way of an implied term (see _Sembcorp Marine_ at [94]–[96]).
-Vinodh Coomaraswamy J’s approach in _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ [2013] SGHC 274 at [51] demonstrates correctly how the first step ought to be applied.
+Vinodh Coomaraswamy J’s approach in _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ <span class="citation">[2013] SGHC 274</span> at [51] demonstrates correctly how the first step ought to be applied.

 161    Mr Thio argued that the gap in the SSD is that neither the Payment Clause nor any other term in the SSD provides what should happen if either HT or JC paralysed TYC by withholding approval to the making of payments by TYC.
 To fully appreciate this argument, it is necessary to explain the